dowsn/cinetour/README.md

 ## Cinetour

 Cinetour is a new way how to experience and explore culture in your town.

-Watch the walkthrough:

 <a href="https://www.youtube.com/watch?v=8A8Q27UnYv4" target="_blank"><img src="/public/youtube.png" align="center" width="600" ></a>